FrodeHus/EntraRoleReaper/README.md

 - The permission-to-role mapping is a sample in `server/Data/permissions-map.json`.
 Extend it to your operations and policies.
 - Review flow favors clarity over completeness; audit log coverage varies by service.
+- UI theming: Light/Dark mode is available via the header toggle and respects system preference on first load.
+A subtle theme-aware gradient background is applied globally.